dogoncouch/logdissect/README-API.md

     filterd_dict = myfilter.filter(file_dict, values=['error', 'fail'])

 ## Description
 The logdissect module comes with the logdissect log analysis program.
-It contains objects which can be used to parse log lines and files.
+It contains objects which can be used to parse log lines and files, merge and filter logs, and output to a few formats.

 # Objects and Methods